CHiPs44/pascalscript/README.md

 ~~Integer type will be the default of C `int` type.~~

-Integer type will be set from a 16/32/64 bits "model".
+Integer type will be set from a 16/32/64 bits "bitness", cf. <https://en.wiktionary.org/wiki/bitness>.

 Language elements are limited to: